bkuhlmann/refinements/README.md

 ## Using

-In addition to requiring the appropriate refinement for the code that needs it, you'll also need to use the refinement by using the `using` keyword within your object.
-You'll want to use one or all of the following:
+Much like including/extending a module, you'll need modify your object(s) to use the refinement(s):

     class Example
       using Refinements::Arrays